azazelcodes/azazelcodes/README.md

-- 👋 Hi, I’m @RayCatYT
+- 👋 Hi, I’m @rayorsomething
 - 👀 I’m interested in python and cv
 - 🌱 I’m currently learning some ts, html and more cv
 - 💞️ I’m looking to collaborate on python projects, even though im a hobbyist and beginner
-- 📫 How to reach me EMAIL - raycatyt@gmail.com; DISCORD - Azazel#1949
+- 📫 EMAIL - raycatyt@gmail.com; DISCORD - Azazel#1949

 <!---
 RayCatYT/RayCatYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.